return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-config_h.rst

     see \ :c:type:`enum iwl_nvm_type <iwl_nvm_type>`\

 max_data_size
-    The maximal length of the fw data section
+    The maximal length of the fw data section (only DVM)

 max_inst_size
-    The maximal length of the fw inst section
+    The maximal length of the fw inst section (only DVM)

 features
     hw features, any combination of feature_whitelist